 Part 1 of the Blended Learning Course includes the online “Managing Concussions in Clinical Practice” program.
 This certificate-level online course offers in-depth concussion management training in 3 modules covering assessment, diagnosis, management.
-Part 2 includes the in-person workshop in either October or February.
+Part 2 includes the in-person workshop in October.

 Upon successful completion of this certificate-level continuing education program, you will be better able to:

 - Apply tools from guidelines and consensus statements to assess patients for concussion

 - Evaluate a patient post-concussion according to best practice

 - Determine which patients can be managed by primary care clinicians versus those who should be referred to a concussion specialist

 - Construct a return to school/work and play protocol based on a patient’s concussion symptomology and rate of improvement

 - Initiate and manage patients with persistent post-concussion symptoms.

 Who Should Participate?